Skip to main content

 • Do I have to let them go?

 Yes.
 Under the Volunteers Employment Protection Act (VEPA) 1973, you must allow your employee to attend military training for up to three weeks per year as leave without pay.
-However, reserve force service is conducted mainly on evenings or weekends (Friday evening to Sunday evening) with progression courses and exercises occasionally held during the week.
+However, Reserve Force service is conducted mainly on evenings or weekends (Friday evening to Sunday evening) with progression courses and exercises occasionally held during the week.
 Access the Volunteers Employment Protection Act (VEPA) 1973 here(external link)

 • How will I know when they have training?

-Reservists are required to give at least 14 days notice when requesting release from Employers.
-Although, the nature of the Defence Force is that things can change so a little flexibility can go a long way.
+Reservists are required to give at least 14 days notice when requesting release from employers.
+Although, the nature of the Defence Force is that things can change, so a little flexibility can go a long way.
 We understand that the commercial environment is tough, and that different situations need different solutions.
-That’s why we encourage employees to negotiate an acceptable solution with you, their Employer.
+That’s why we encourage employees to negotiate an acceptable solution with you, their employer.

 • Will it cost me?